eclab/grains/info/ModularMIDIConventionsforMusicians.md

 The mco/1 had a "MIDI IN" port from which it received MIDI messages, and a "MIDI THRU" port where they passed on the same messages to other modules.
 For example, this allowed two detuned oscillators to respond to the same notes.

 In fall of 2023, Tuffen, Mathias Brüssel (of tangible waves), and Sean Luke (George Mason University) began work in a standardized set of MIDI conventions to extend this model to more complex scenarios.
-This eventually led to a paper, ["Module-Level MIDI"](https://cs.gmu.edu/~sean/papers/modulelevelmidi.pdf), presented at the Sound and Music Computing (SMC) conference in Summer of 2024.
+This eventually led to a paper, **["Module-Level MIDI"](https://cs.gmu.edu/~sean/papers/modulelevelmidi.pdf)**, presented at the Sound and Music Computing (SMC) conference in Summer of 2024.
 Those conventions led to the ones you are reading here.

 ### Why MIDI?